N-kioko/-Price_Prediction_and_Discount-Analysis_Project/README.md

 ## Model of Choice
 ****

-MAE: Random Forest (51.85) outperforms XGBoost and Gradient Boosting (both 51.88), with a marginal difference.
+Random Forest has the smallest MAE (2.65), followed very closely by XGBoost and Gradient Boosting 2.66.
+The difference is very slight across models but Random Forest edges out slightly with marginally lower error on average.

-MSE: Random Forest has the lowest MSE (24,035.17), slightly better than Gradient Boosting and XGBoost, which are around 24,065.98.
+Mean Squared Error (MSE): Random Forest again has the lowest MSE with Gradient Boosting and XGBoost both slightly higher.
+Lower MSE in Random Forest suggests it has slightly fewer large errors on the test data, though the differences are minimal.

-R-squared: All three models achieved an almost identical R-squared of 0.99889, explaining 99.89% of the variance in the test data.
+R-squared: All three models achieved virtually identical R-squared scores of 0.99889, indicating that each model explains roughly 99.89% of the variance in the test data.
+This very high R-squared demonstrates that all three models effectively capture the data’s trends.

 ##### Conclusion